 Several years ago I added a potbelly stove that can keep the building quite warm.
 I’ve also added kerosene lamps and school desks from the era.

 The location of Water Valley proved invaluable to our Sand Creek discovery.
 Some in academia and the National Park Service claimed we found the New Chicago townsite.
-Fortunately for us, the Water Valley Clarion newspaper documented the location of Water Valley and a 1917 issue of the Kiowa Couny Press documented New Chicago was two miles north, three miles east of where NPS claimed I found New Chicago.
+Fortunately for us, the Water Valley Clarion newspaper documented the location of Water Valley and a 1917 issue of the Kiowa County Press documented New Chicago was two miles north, three miles east of where NPS claimed I found New Chicago.
 The spot on our family ranch the NPS claimed was New Chicago was actually littered with artifacts that could only be from the Sand Creek battle, not a proposed townsite that never came to fruition.

 One-room schools were steadfast in teaching values.
 The Water Valley Schoolhouse stands as our monument of truth and honesty.